silnrsi/wstr/src/content/docs/scrlang/unicode/qabq-unicode.md

 lastUpdated: 2025-09-02
 ---

 The Badaga script is not yet in Unicode.
 It is not yet in the Roadmap for the Unicode Standard.
-The {link:http://www.linguistics.berkeley.edu/sei/ Script Encoding Initiative} includes this script in their list of “Scripts Not Yet Encoded”.
+The [Script Encoding Initiative](http://www.linguistics.berkeley.edu/sei/) includes this script in their list of “Scripts Not Yet Encoded”.
 Contributions here may support their efforts.

 [comment]: # (end of intro)